ScratchAddons/website-v2/content/docs/reference/addon-compatibility-checklist.md

 - Pause button

 Other things that affect the stage header:
-- Entering full screen (the `fullscreenStageHeader` space must be used)
+- Entering and exiting full screen (the `fullscreenStageHeader` space must be used in full screen)
+- Activating Turbo Mode
 - The "reverse order of project controls" addon